-- 1. All areas to be seeded shall have a minimum of 6 inches of topsoil. - 2.
-After the backfilling and compaction have been completed, the top 2 inches of the topsoil shall be scarified to provide a good seed bed and the area seeded, fertilized, compacted with a weighted roller, a straw mulch applied, and the initial watering completed. - 3.
-All additional watering of the grass seed shall be the responsibility of the property owners. - 4.
+c.
+Seeding.
+All areas to be seeded shall have a minimum of 6 inches of topsoil.
+After the backfilling and compaction have been completed, the top 2 inches of the topsoil shall be scarified to provide a good seed bed and the area seeded, fertilized, compacted with a weighted roller, a straw mulch applied, and the initial watering completed.
+All additional watering of the grass seed shall be the responsibility of the property owners.
 Unless required otherwise, the seed shall be applied at a minimum rate of 4 pounds per 1,000 square feet, the fertilizer at 1 pound per 100 square feet, and the mulch at a rate needed to provide a minimum mulch thickness of 1 inch.

-3.6 Lawn Sod Restoration
+5. Lawn Sod Restoration.

-- A. Preparation of Areas - 1.
+a.
+Preparation of Areas.
 Cultivate the existing ground so the soil is loose and friable for at least a 6-inch depth and suitable for fine grading.
-Remove vegetative matter, rocks, clods, roots, sticks, debris, and other matter detrimental to the germination and growth of sod from the areas to be sodded. - 2.
-Apply herbicide to kill existing weeds and grasses. - 3.
-Spread soil amendments and fertilizers evenly over the sod bed at the rates specified below, then thoroughly till into the upper 4 inches of the soil.

-- 4. After tilling, fine-grade and roll the area to provide a fine-textured, smooth, firm surface, free of any undulations or irregularities. - 5.
-The finish grade of the sod bed shall be 1 inch below the finish grade of the walks.
+Remove vegetative matter, rocks, clods, roots, sticks, debris, and other matter detrimental to the germination and growth of sod from the areas to be sodded.
+Spread soil amendments and fertilizers evenly over the sod bed at the rates specified below, then thoroughly rototill into the upper 4 inches of the soil.
+After tilling, fine-grade and roll the area to provide a fine-textured, smooth, firm surface, free of any undulations or irregularities.
+The finish grade of the sod bed shall be 1-inch below the finish grade of the walks.
 Rates of applications shall be as follows: